TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 * As a note : The Jelinski Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models

 ### A discussion on decision making given a target failure rate
 Our group found that in the SRTAT, we could not use the Laplace formula within the textfile but only with the excel file which we could not import into SRTAT, but we have notified our TA that we have done exploratory testing with different parameters in order to find plots and results for our dataset in order to select a range.
 Although we could not use Laplace in our testing, our group made exploratory test on the second model of Littlewood and Varral's.
 Here we tried to input different inputs for Beta0 and Beta1 in order to find parameters that will yield more accurate result.
+Our group found that the changes in the parameters lead to better accuracy in failure predicitions while inputting the data.

 ### A discussion on the advantages and disadvantages of reliability growth analysis